Kagee/webshop-order-scraper/README.md

 notepad .env # Edit .env to your liking
 ````

+## shopstats.py

+This simple script will output stats per shop based on output files.

 ## Acknowledgements

 For steadfast bug fixing, having orders that totally scramble my scraping, and coming up with those excellent ideas when I have been struggling with a bug for an hour.